chumaky/datero-docs/docs/clouds/gcp/cloud_sql.md

 ![Postgres private IP](../../images/clouds/gcp/cloud_sql_postgres_ip.jpg){ loading=lazy; align=right }

 To connect to it we can leverage VM named `instance` that we created in the [previous section](./vm_instance.md).
-It is spin up in the same subnet that we picked up for private connection setup with Cloud SQL.
+It had been spun up in the same subnet that we picked up for private connection setup with Cloud SQL.
 This guarantees that we can connect to our Cloud SQL instance by its private IP.

 To connect to the instance, we have to leverage `psql` client on the VM.